 Archaeological discoveries in Fishpool Valley

 Polyolbion Archaeology returned to Croft to carry out excavations in Fishpool Valley with our dedicated team of volunteers during the first two weeks of July.
-Their previous discoveries in August 2017 proved fascinating, with mysterious built structures, cascades and spillways all being unearthed and investigated.
+Their previous discoveries in July 2018 and August 2017 proved fascinating, with mysterious built structures, cascades and spillways all being unearthed and investigated.

 On the first afternoon, the volunteers helped with clearing the lower portions of the cascade below the first dam at the bottom of the valley.
 This uncovered a section of walling previously buried below a fallen tree.
 Work was then transferred to the revetment wall beside the pool which was due to be removed for the new spillway.
 This was cleaned up then recorded with a drawn plan and photographs.

 Day two included work on the site of the lost summerhouse.
 Volunteers strimmed and cleared around eight square metres of dense vegetation around the site.
 A small test pit was then dug which revealed a small exposure of what appeared to be a well laid paved stone surface.